ues-io/uesio/docs/redux/README.md

 We introduced [Redux Toolkit](https://redux-toolkit.js.org/) in our stack upon a code refactoring.

 Redux alone requires a lot of **boilerplate** such as manual coding of the **action type** and **action creators**, having **separate files** for reducer and action as well as **cloning objects** in the reducers.
-This is where Redux Toolkit - a sort of utility library for Redux - kicks in.
+This is where Redux Toolkit - a utility library for Redux - kicks in.

 ## Structure